 Minuteman II Missile Sites

-The State of Missouri was host to 165 Minuteman II missile sites managed by the United States Air Force from 1964 until 1997.
-The Minuteman II missile sites were scattered across 14 counties on land previously used for agricultural purposes.
+The State of Missouri was host to 165 Minuteman II missile sites managed by the U.S. Air Force (USAF) from 1964 until 1997.
+The Minuteman II missile sites were built from 1961 to 1972, were fully operational and placed on high alert.
+The sites were scattered across 14 counties on land previously used for agricultural purposes.
 Of the 165 sites, 150 were launch facilities or silos that each contained a Minuteman II missile and 15 sites were launch control facilities.
+The 165 Minuteman II missile sites in Missouri were decommissioned in the 1990's as a result of the international Strategic Arms Reduction Treaty.

 It was neither technically nor economically practical to remove the PCB contamination because the silos were buried at a depth of 80 feet.
-Therefore, the Air Force, the Missouri Department of Natural Resources and the U.S. Environmental Protection Agency, or EPA, agreed to leave contaminants in place.
-They also agreed to prohibit disturbance of capped contamination through land use controls memorialized through deed restrictions.
+Therefore, the USAF, the Missouri Department of Natural Resources and the U.S. Environmental Protection Agency (EPA) agreed to leave contaminants in place as they were prevented from human exposure through encapsulation.
+The agencies involved also agreed to prohibit disturbance of capped contamination through land use controls memorialized through restrictions placed on deeds transferring each property from the federal government to private owners.
 At the completion of the closure process, each Minuteman II property was sold by the U.S. General Services Administration to adjacent landowners or other interested parties.
-The department, EPA and the Air Force continue to work together under a formal agreement to ensure the continuing safety of the closed Minuteman II sites.
+The department, EPA and the U.S. Air Force continue to work together under a formal agreement to ensure the continuing safety of the closed Minuteman II sites.

-Land use restrictions and education of Minuteman II property owners is a critically important part of our continuing stewardship of the former missile sites in Missouri.
-Adherence to land use restrictions ensures the effectiveness of engineering controls, which in turn protect human health and the environment.
+Land use restrictions and educating Minuteman II property owners are critically important to our continuing stewardship of the former missile sites in Missouri.
+Adherence to land use restrictions ensures the effectiveness of engineering controls, which in turn, protects human health and the environment.
+Considerations for land-use improvements can be submitted through the property change request form below.

 Information for Minuteman II Property Owners

-- Property Change Request Form for Requesting a Waiver of Restrictions (780-2040) DOC
+- Property Change Request Form for Requesting a Waiver of Restrictions (MO 780-2040)

 For more information, please contact: